South Korean workers detained in immigration raid leave Atlanta and head home

 A South Korean Foreign Ministry official, speaking on condition of anonymity to discuss the diplomatic process, said Trump had halted the process to hear from South Korea on whether the Koreans should be allowed to stay to continue their work and help train U.S. workers or should be sent back to South Korea.

-Lee said during his news conference that the U.S. gave the detainees a choice between staying and going home.
+Lee said the U.S. gave the detainees a choice between staying and going home.
 Ultimately, one South Korean national who has relatives in the U.S. chose to stay, Lee said.

+The Trump administration's mass deportation agenda has included a string of workplace raids, but this one stood out for its scope and the fact that the target was a manufacturing site state officials have touted as Georgia’s largest economic development project.
+Hyundai Motor Group began manufacturing EVs a year ago at the $7.6 billion plant, which employs about 1,200 people.

+In a statement Wednesday, Gov. Brian Kemp's office stressed its “strong relationship with the Republic of Korea and Korean partners like Hyundai, stretching back 40 years to the establishment of Georgia’s trade office in Seoul.”

 Kim Tong-Hyung reported from Seoul.